Georg1703/pubsub_project/README.md

 cd pubsub_project
 ```

 **2. Start the project:**

 ```sh
 make start
 ```

-At this moment service is appp and running, visit **http://localhost:8000/docs** to check existing endpoints.
+At this moment service is up and running, visit **http://localhost:8000/docs** to check existing endpoints.

 **3. Run the tests:**